-We anticipate that our selling, general and administrative expenses will increase in the future as we continue to build our commercial infrastructure to support the full promotional launch and commercialization of EYSUVIS and the commercialization of INVELTYS or of any product candidates for which we obtain marketing approval.
-We also anticipate that our selling, general and administrative expenses will increase if and as we increase our administrative headcount to support our continued research activities and development of our product candidates.
+We anticipate that our selling, general and administrative expenses will increase for the year ending December 31, 2021 as compared to the year ended December 31, 2020 as a result of the full promotional launch of EYSUVIS in January 2021.
+We further expect that our selling, general and administrative expenses will decrease in 2022 as compared to the year ending December 31, 2021 as we have built our commercial infrastructure to support the commercialization of INVELTYS, have incurred launch-related expenses during 2021 that we do not expect to incur again in the future related to EYSUVIS or INVELTYS and have terminated the lease for our corporate headquarters, effective December 31, 2021, subject to the satisfaction of specific conditions.
+Until we pursue the commercialization of KPI-012, if approved, we anticipate that our selling, general and administrative expenses will remain largely consistent beyond 2022 and for the foreseeable future as we continue to commercialize EYSUVIS and INVELTYS and as we support our continued research and development activities and seek marketing approval for our product candidates, including KPI-012.
 Our sales force has resumed substantially all in-person interactions in the field with physicians, which were previously suspended due to the restrictions with respect to the ongoing COVID-19 pandemic.
 If we are forced to suspend all or some in-person sales force interactions again in the future as a result of the COVID-19 pandemic, selling, general and administrative expenses could be favorably impacted by a reduction in certain expenses associated with the restriction in activities for our sales force and other employees.
 We are unable to predict the specific amount of this impact if we are forced to resume such restrictions.